 - The first thing you will have to is you must answer some simple questions, like your legal name, your address, date of birth and an emergency contact.

 - They’ll also ask about your psychological and medical history.

 - You will be given an inmate ID.

 - All personal property will be taken from you and stored until you get released from jail.

 - They will let you use the phone so you can contact a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might be allowed to wear your street clothes, if not you you will be given a jail jumpsuit.
+- If you are expected to be released shortly, you might be allowed to wear your street clothes, if not you will be given a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that might help other people that get arrested get through jail processing?

 Click here to tell your story